-RSE in our school is part of the personal, social and health education curriculum (PSHEE).
+RSE in our school is part of the personal development curriculum.
 It is our belief that RSE is the responsibility of all staff and should be an integral part of teaching and learning processes.
 Education for personal growth and self-esteem, including sex and health education complements and overlaps with the personal, social and emotional development of the child and the general life of the school, relationships with one another, including staff and parents, socialisation, values and attitudes.